divanein/CalcuWaste/README.md

 ## How This Application Works
 How our app is used is relatively simple, the user only needs to log in and upload a recyclable image and its weight/size to show its carbon emission saving, economic value, nearby waste banks that can accommodate it, and connect them with the waste bank.

+There is implementation from each of the learning path :

-### Machine Learning Implementation
+- Machine Learning Implementation
 The ML path part of this app is categorizing uploaded images of recyclables into specific emission factors.
 The emission factor is how much carbon footprint is emitted per specific mass, which is written as CO2eq/kg.
 This parameter differs between each recyclable category, therefore the ML part is to categorize the multiclass classification for the image.
-The dataset for this implementation already trained and able tp put in there [Google Drive for Dataset](https://drive.google.com/drive/folders/1wsRu9LGo_YwNcVRxo3rc49i-cNNuURxt?usp=share_link).
+The dataset for this implementation already trained and able to put in there [Google Drive for Dataset](https://drive.google.com/drive/folders/1wsRu9LGo_YwNcVRxo3rc49i-cNNuURxt?usp=share_link).

-### Cloud Computing Implementation
+- Cloud Computing Implementation
+The Cloud Computing learning path part of the app is to build APIs for authentication for the registration and login for the user.
+Also the application need expected to catch image capture and able to proceed by the model that already made by the Machine Learning path.
+From the photo captured, we provide the service to store the resources from photo scanning objects into storage as Cloud Storage.

-### Mobile Development Implementation
+- Mobile Development Implementation
 The Mobile Development path in this application is to accommodate the results of the Cloud Computing and Machine Learning paths, and create layouts and logic so that the application can run.
 The features created on the Mobile Development path are the splash screen feature, authentication feature, profile feature, taking pictures from the camera, sending images to the server to detect carbon emissions, and history feature.
 Dependecies :
 ```
 implementation 'androidx.core:core-ktx:1.10.1'